Warblers

 The usual nest is placed low in a bush and consists of leaves stitched together with webs, lined with hair and having an entrance on the side.

 The eggs are of a somewhat pointed oval form and exceedingly glossy.
 They vary from brick-red to rich chestnut in colour, some being paler, some darker.
-The broad end of the egg is generally darker than the remainder of the shell, and exhibits a cap or zone.
-The eggs measure from 0.6 to 0.68 inches length, and from 0.45 to 0.5 in breadth.
+The broad end of the egg is generally darker than the remainder of the shell and exhibits a cap or zone.
+The eggs measure from 0.6 to 0.68 inches in length, and from 0.45 to 0.5 in breadth.
 The eggs hatch in about 12 days.

-The species is believed to be monogamous and both the male and the female take part in incubation and feeding though to varying extents.
+The species is believed to be monogamous, and both the male and the female take part in incubation and feeding, though to varying extents.
 Parents may spend more time at the nest during cool days.
 The eggs hatch in about 12 days.
 Cuckoos Cacomantis merulinus and Cacomantis passerinus have been known to be brood parasites of this species.
 When the nest is threatened by predators such as cats, adults have been observed feigning injury.

-Rare cases of birds reusing material from a nest to rebuild a nest at a new location have been noted.
+Rare cases of birds reusing material from a nest to rebuild a nest at a new location have been noted

 Gordon Ramel